Big B's Backyard

 The Purest Form of BBQ

-Eastern North Carolina BBQ is one of the most traditional and rigid styles in the country.
-It is defined by two strict rules: it must be the Whole Hog, and the sauce must be Vinegar-based.
-There is no tomato, no sugar, and no exceptions.
+Eastern North Carolina BBQ is one of the most traditional styles in the country.
+It is defined by two strict rules.
+It must be the Whole Hog.
+And the sauce must be Vinegar-based.
+There is no tomato and no sugar here.
+No exceptions.

 Whole Hog Technique

 Pitmasters in this region cook the entire pig over a bed of hardwood coals.
-This method allows the various cuts of the hog—the shoulder, the belly, the hams, and the loins—to be chopped together.
-The result is a mix of textures and flavors that you simply can’t get from a single cut like a pork butt.
+This method lets the different cuts of the hog—the shoulder, the belly, the hams, and the loins—be chopped together.
+The result is a mix of textures and flavors.
+You simply can’t get that from a single cut like a pork butt.

-The sauce in the East is a thin, watery liquid consisting of cider vinegar, crushed red pepper flakes, salt, and black pepper.
-It is not meant to be a topping; it is a seasoning that is mixed into the chopped meat.
-The acidity of the vinegar is the perfect counterpoint to the rich, fatty pork.
+The sauce in the East is a thin liquid.
+It’s made of cider vinegar, red pepper flakes, salt, and black pepper.
+It is not a topping.
+It is a seasoning that is mixed into the chopped meat.
+The acidity of the vinegar is the perfect match for the rich pork.

 The Side: Cracklins

-Because the whole hog is used, the skin is often rendered separately until it’s perfectly crispy.
-These ‘cracklins’ are then chopped and mixed into the meat, providing a salty, crunchy element that is a hallmark of the style.
+Because the whole hog is used, the skin is often rendered until it’s perfectly crispy.
+These cracklins are then chopped and mixed into the meat.
+It gives the dish a salty, crunchy element that is a hallmark of the style.

 The Traditional Plate